Resources and Support for Users of the Supercomputing Wales services

 RAM allocation in GBytes: How much memory will your program need at once per node?
 If you don’t know this number, but know that the program runs on your computer, then enter the amount of RAM on your computer.

-Home storage in GBytes: Home storage is long-term (although not backed up) file storage used for data you need to keep on the system for months at a time.
+Home storage in GBytes: Home storage is long-term file storage used for data you need to keep on the system for months at a time.
 This is subject to a quota.
-Enter the amount of storage you need for the longer term; 50 GBytes is the default allocation on Hawk and 100 GBytes on Sunbird.
+Enter the amount of storage you need for the longer term; Default storage quota: 50 GBytes on Hawk and 100 GBytes on Sunbird; Default file limit: 100 thousand files on Hawk and Sunbird.
+Please note that there are no backups available.

 Scratch storage in GBytes: Scratch storage is short-term, high-performance parallel file storage used for intermediary data you need temporarily but will either delete or move off the system once it is no longer needed.
-There is a 3 TBytes quota on Hawk and 20 TBytes on Sunbird, and when it full, then old unused files will be deleted.
+Default storage quota: 3 TBytes on Hawk and 20 TBytes on Sunbird; Default file limit: 3 million files on Hawk and 10 million files on Sunbird.
+Please notice, when the scratch filesystem approaches full capacity, old unused files will be deleted.
+Please also note that there are no backups available.

 Upload Supporting Documents: Any other documentation relevant for the project application.
 This could include relevant publications from previous work, a case for greater allocations than the defaults (storage etc), detailed software requirements etc.